 - Comes with a shielding hood

 With a 3840×2160 px 4K display, this monitor delivers a huge image.
-It’s nVidia G-Sync compatible, with a 120Hz refresh rate which can be overclocked further to 144Hz using two display ports.
-The screen covers 130% of the sRGB space, as well as 95% of the DCI-P3 colour gamut, which is incredibly wide even for the monitors on this list.
+It’s Nvidia G-Sync compatible, with a 120Hz refresh rate which can be overclocked further to 144Hz using two display ports.
+The screen covers 130% of the sRGB space, as well as 95% of the DCI-P3 color gamut, which is incredibly wide even for the monitors on this list.

-This monitor really is a great compromise of price and quality, and it works great for anyone looking for a sharp, clear image with fantastic colour and performance.
+This monitor really is a great compromise of price and quality, and it works great for anyone looking for a sharp, clear image with fantastic color and performance.

 There are quite a few factors to consider when buying a monitor.
 Understanding these factors better, as well as many of the confusing terms used for monitor specs, will help you make a more informed decision, and end up with a monitor that’s perfect for you.